deepavadakan/Matplotlib_challenge/README.md

 ## Observation and Insights

-1. Each drug had sample sizes of over 150 mice.
+1. Each drug had over 150 datapoints.
 This is a sufficient sample size to detect the effect of the drugs on the tumor volume.

 <img src="Images/mice_bar_chart.png" width="400">